 - Apache (HTTPD) – The systems running Apache web server, execute the following command.
 This will list all the domains/sub-domains configured on your web server.
 Select appropriate numbers to request certificate.

 - Nginx – The systems running with Nginx web server, use below command to request for the SSL certificates.

 sudo certbot --nginx

-- Get Certificate Only – If you are feeling insecure with the default SSL configuration, you can get the certificate only with creating configuration.
-The create the virtual host manually.
+- Get Certificate Only – If you are feeling insecure with the default SSL configuration, you can get the certificate only from the Let’s Encrypt and then create a virtual host manually.

 sudo certbot certonly --apache